Anujsri/BowlingSystem/README.md

                                                    # Strategies Class

-  1. As a user has two try in each sets so we need two inputs to define a new rule(Strategies) like spare and strike and bonus based on the Strategies.
+  1. As a user has two tries in each sets so we need two inputs to define a new rule(Strategies) like spare and strike and a bonus based on the Strategies.

-  2. Let's take an example to understand it,suppose we want to create a new Strategy such that if pin knocked in try1 and try2 in a set, both are zero then we will deduct 10 points from a player's score. input1= 0, input2=0, bonus = -10, strategie_name="XYZ" new Strategies(input1,input2,bonus,strategie_name)
+  2. Let's take an example to understand it, suppose we want to create a new Strategy such that if pin knocked in try1 and try2 in a set, both are zero then we will deduct 10 points from a player's score. input1= 0, input2=0, bonus = -10, strategie_name="XYZ" new Strategies(input1,input2,bonus,strategie_name)